luisamuzzi/luisamuzzi/README.md

 I'm a Civil Engineering PhD student who became interested in Data Science after working for four years as a Graduate Researcher.

-I'm a level II Advisor for the State Secretariat for Infrastructure, Mobility, and Partnerships (in Minas Gerais, Brazil) and work auditing revenue data.
+I work auditing revenue data as a level II Advisor for the State Secretariat for Infrastructure, Mobility, and Partnerships (in Minas Gerais, Brazil).

 ##